Fast Facts: Can Drunk Driver Be Arrested Immediately?

 - Erratic driving patterns or traffic violations

 Police must follow proper procedures during arrests.
 They read Miranda rights, document evidence, and transport suspects to booking facilities.
 Can drunk driver be arrested immediately after traffic stops?
-Yes, arrests can happen within minutes if officers establish probable cause.
+Arrests may occur if officers determine there is probable cause.

 Legal Insight: Understanding DUI Arrest Penalties